Volunteering with SARSAS

 For more information on volunteering at SARSAS, download our Frequently Asked Questions.

-Helpline Volunteer Support Workers to answer calls on the SARSAS helplines providing emotional support and signposting information.
-In May 2015 we launched an additional service for men and boys which is optional for volunteers to be a part of.
+We are looking for Helpline Volunteer Support Workers to answer calls on the SARSAS helplines providing emotional support and signposting information.

 We are looking for women who are empathic, non-judgemental with good communication and organisational skills, time-keeping and reliability.
 SARSAS values diversity and welcomes applicants from all sections of the community.

-We are particularly keen to hear from women that can volunteer on a daytime shift.
+We are particularly keen to hear from women that can volunteer on a daytime shift, especially on a Friday.

 Through this work you will learn new skills, gain experience for related roles and courses e.g. counselling, social work and develop an awareness and understanding around sexual violence and rape.